Fluge476/URPFrameAccumulationRendererFeature/README.md

 ## Usage
-The RendererFeature simply draws the current frame into the persistent buffer using the provided material, then writes that persistent buffer into the main color buffer.
+The RendererFeature simply draws the current frame into the persistent buffer using the provided material, then writes that persistent buffer back into the main color buffer.
 To sample the current frame, use the URP Sample Buffer Node.

 ## Installation